leo007-htun/full_duplex_assistant/Readme.txt

-WARNING!!! deployment prunes all PS and images running, then pull them back
+WARNING!!! deployment prunes all PS and images running, then pull them back,

+server has only 10GB storage